Do Dogs Have Nightmares?

 Do Dogs Dreaming Dogs Have Seizures?

-While it may appear that your dog is twitching as if they were having a seizure, the odds are that they're simply deep in a dream; particularly if they have never displayed seizures before.Â
+While it may look like your dog is twitching as if having a seizure, the odds are they’re simply deep in a dream, especially if they’ve never shown seizure activity before.

 If They Dream, What Do Dogs Dream About?